biosustain/lifelike/migrations/README.md

 * [Rolling Back](#rolling-back)
 * [Running Migrations](#running-migrations)
 * [Important References](#important-references)

+## What The Folders Mean
+`lifelike-graph`
+- this folder contains migration for the current PROD graph (starting at whatever state on 9/13/2021).
+`new-graph`
+- this folder contains migration to create a **new** graph.
+Run these migrations first, then run the ones in `lifelike-graph`.
+`small-test-graph`
+- this folder contains migration to create a small subset graph for development or testing purposes.
+Run these migrations first, then run the ones in `lifelike-graph`.

 ## Why Use Migrations
 Using migrations allows us to consistently deploy a copy of the current graph model on any server.
 Without migrations, we have to keep creating a database backup file and download/upload them.
 This takes a long time because of how large the files are.